predomics/gpredomics/README.md

 The following parameter are for model characteristics:
 - language: one or more model languages separated by commas (more details above).
 - data_type: one or more model data types separated by commas (more details above).
-- data_type_minimum: each value equal to or less than this minimum will be converted to 0 (those above will be converted to 1 for data_type prevalence).
+- epsilon: each value equal to or less than this minimum will be converted to 0 (those above will be converted to 1 for data_type prevalence).

 The following parameter are for the fit function:
 - fit: the base parameter, define the base fit function, `auc`, `specificity` or `sensitivity`, the base fit is then modified by different penalty set below.